dogokit/dogokit-beagle/docs/GUIDE_BRAND.md

 - International: Toyota, Nissan, Audi
 - Random: Be Creative 🎨

-You can also use [oneword.domains](https://oneword.domains) to decide the domain TLD.
+Use [oneword.domains](https://oneword.domains) to decide the domain TLD.